Discover Saint Paul de Vence

-Saint Paul de Vence is the most visited village in France and one of the oldest medieval town on the French Riviera.
-The village has seen many celebrities pass through it’s streets and eat in it’s restaurants like Picasso, Roger Moore and Jean Paul Sartre to name a few.
+The village of Saint Paul de Vence has seen many celebrities pass through it’s streets and eat in it’s restaurants like Picasso, Roger Moore and Jean Paul Sartre to name a few.
 Saint Paul de Vence is well known for his art galleries.

 From Nice, it takes only half an hour to reach this sumptuous medieval village.
 It is an ideal excursion for a day if you like history and art.